 If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
 The State Board address is 1740 West Adams ST., Suite 3008, Phoenix, AZ 85007.

 Distance Education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non-instructional complaints to the AZ SARA Council.
-For additional information on the complaint process, please visit the AZ SARA Complaint page: http://azsara.arizona.edu/complaint-process.
+For additional information on the complaint process, please visit the AZ SARA Complaint page: https://azsara.arizona.edu/complaints.

-- Name and location of the ACCET institution;
+- Name and location of the ACCET institution

-- A detailed description of the alleged problem(s);
+- A detailed description of the alleged problem(s)

-- The approximate date(s) that the problem(s) occurred;
+- The approximate date(s) that the problem(s) occurred

-- What was previously done to resolve the complaint, along with evidence demonstrating that the institution’s complaint procedure was followed prior to contacting ACCET;
+- What was previously done to resolve the complaint, along with evidence demonstrating that the institution’s complaint procedure was followed prior to contacting ACCET

 - The name, email address, telephone number, and mailing address of the complainant.
 If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved